Floris and Blancheflour: Analysis

-The story contains elements of both older heroic sagas and romance.
-Unlike the usually bloody and martial Romances earlier in the period (e.g. Havelok the Dane), this Romance is, indeed, romantic.
+The story contains elements of heroic sagas and epic as well as chivalric romance.
+Unlike usually bloody and martial romances characteristic of early Middle English (e.g. Havelok the Dane), this romance is, indeed, romantic.
 The older original "aristocratic" version does not contain knightly combat but the "popular" French version that would come later does contain some elements.
 The story contains themes of conflict between paganism and Christianity.
-Additionally, unlike other Romances, each section of the story is dependent strictly upon the previous section, so this poem has a linear plot.
+Additionally, unlike some other romances, each section of the story is dependent strictly upon the previous section, so this poem has a linear plot.
 The poem also emphasizes the power of romantic love (rather than courtly love or divine favor) over force of arms to preserve life and ensure a good end.

 The Middle English version of the poem derives from an Old French "aristocratic" version (Floire et Blancheflor) of the tale.
 "Floris is an oriental tale with all the indispensable wonders of the East: a garden with a magical spring and tree, a harem, eunuchs, an emir who marries a different maiden every year, and the like."

 The story has analogs in Indian literature, particularly the Jatakas of the early fifth century.
 Many of the details, such as the Tower of Maidens (i.e. harem), eunuch guards, and the odalisques derive from material carried to the west via The Arabian Nights.
 The tale could be originally French, or possibly of Oriental origins, or a synthesis of motifs.

 Boccaccio wrote a version of the same tale in his "Filocolo", in 1336, while he was in Naples.
 The tale has been a popular subject for later retellings, and it was treated by Swedish poet Oskar Levertin in the romantic ballad "Flores och Blanzeflor" in the collection Legender och visor (Legends and Songs) in 1891.